Skip to content

 • Rehabilitate, repave, and stripe blast pad

 Depending on the method used to rehabilitate the surfaces, about 15,000 cubic yards of materials, or 2,800 dump trucks loads may need to come from a local material source.
-Construction is anticipated to take place in 2024 to 2025.
+Construction is tentatively scheduled to take place in 2028 to 2029.

 Status